artpixls/artpixls.github.io/Customformats.md

 Format=png16

 # the command for loading
-ReadCommand=python.exe ./heif-io.py load
+ReadCommand=python ./heif-io.py load

 # the command for saving
-WriteCommand=python.exe ./heif-io.py save
+WriteCommand=python ./heif-io.py save

 # the label for the GUI
 Label=HEIC (via libheif)